sagawatatsuya/ReactionT5v2/README.md

 # ReactionT5
-ReactionT5 is a T5 model pretrained on a large amount of chemical reactions in the [Open Reaction Database (ORD)](https://github.com/open-reaction-database/ord-data).
-Unlike other models for chemical reaction prediction that are trained on small and potentially biased datasets (e.g. patent datasets or high-throughput reaction datasets created by a single reaction), ReactionT5 leverages the vast and diverse dataset provided by ORD to ensure greater generalizability and performance.
-This allows ReactionT5 to predict both the products and yields of unseen chemical reactions with high accuracy, making it highly practical for real-world applications.
+ReactionT5 is a T5 model pretrained on a vast array of chemical reactions from the [Open Reaction Database (ORD)](https://github.com/open-reaction-database/ord-data).
+Unlike other models that are trained on smaller, potentially biased datasets (e.g. patent datasets or high-throughput reaction datasets created by a single reaction), ReactionT5 leverages the extyensive and diverse dataset provided by ORD.
+This ensures greater generalizability and performance, enabling ReactionT5 to condact product, retrosynthesis, and yield prediction of unseen chemical reactions with high accuracy.
+This makes it highly practical for real-world applications.

 ![model image](https://github.com/sagawatatsuya/ReactionT5/blob/main/model-image.png)

-In this repository, we will show how to use ReactionT5 for product prediction and yield prediction on your own datasets.
+In this repository, we will demonstrate how to use ReactionT5 for product prediction, retrosynthesis prediction, and yield prediction on your own datasets.
 The pretrained models, datasets, and demo is available at [Hugging Face Hub](https://huggingface.co/sagawa).

 # Installation
 Reaction T5 is based on the transformers library.
-In addition, RDKit is used for validity check of predicted products.
+Additionally, RDKit is used for validity check of predicted compounds.
 To install these and other necessary libraries, use the following commands:
 ```
 pip install rdkit
 pip install pytorch